 The first thing to bear in mind is that the way that people are is, at least in part, due to some experiences that they have had when younger.
 To generalise, the earlier we learned the behaviour, the more ingrained it is.

 The second thing to consider is that often these extreme expressions of anger or aggression are defences.
 They are there to prevent further damage to something already damaged.
 You might well then wonder, ‘why does this person need to have such strong defences?
 Why can’t they just be calmer?’
 It’s hard to generalise, but an obvious answer is that the defenses of difficult people are so strong because the attacks they have been subject to have been even stronger.

 If we attack them, all we can expect is more of their defending behaviours – them attacking us.

 And we know that they're good at that.

 An important point is that none of this is meant to absolve people of their responsibility for their bad behaviour.
 Wherever the bad behaviour comes from, it is still their responsibility.

 The challenge for us is to find a way of dealing with difficult people that protects ourselves, but doesn’t make them worse.
+A colleague, Clinton Power, has also written about why we keep difficult people in our lives.
 If we want them to be different, we can’t replicate the situations that made them like they are.
 We need to find a way that respects ourselves, but respects them as well.
 That's not easy, but it's worth getting right.